cerebris/jsonapi-resources/README.md

 ### Controllers

-JSON-API-Resources provides a class, ResourceController, that can be used as the base class for your controllers.
+JSON::API::Resources provides a class, `ResourceController`, that can be used as the base class for your controllers. `ResourceController` supports `index`, `show`, `create`, `update`, and `destroy` methods.
+Just deriving your controller from `ResourceController` will give you a fully functional controller.
-ResourceController supports index, show, create, update, and destroy methods.
-Just deriving your controller from ResourceController will give you a fully functional controller.

 For example:

 ```
 class PeopleController < JSON::API::ResourceController